 The camera's exposure time should be set appropriately before starting the calibration.
-To achieve good calibration results, the images should be well-exposed and image noise should be avoided.
-Thus, the maximum auto-exposure time should be great enough to achieve a very small gain factor, ideally 0.0 dB.
-The gain factor is displayed below the camera images as shown in Fig. 6.33.
+To achieve good calibration results, the images should be well-exposed and motion blur should be avoided.
+Thus, the maximum auto-exposure time should be as short as possible, but still allow a good exposure.
+The current exposure time is displayed below the camera images as shown in Fig. 6.32.